Resources By Theme Involving People – Community Dialogue

 Involving People – Community Dialogue

-Involving people is a fundamental part of an integrated to the planning, design and management of areas of land and water.
+Involving people is a fundamental part of an integrated approach to the planning, design and management of areas of land and water.

 Public dialogue on valuing our environment